 Airbnb will walk you through the process of setting up your listing.
 It should be relatively easy.

 - What type of property?
 First, choose what type of property you're listing.
 Is it an apartment, a house, a cabin?
 A bed and breakfast?
 A treehouse getaway or a yurt?
 Choose the type of property that is closest to what yours is.

 - Shared space or entire place?
 Next you choose what type of room your guests will have, whether it's a shared room, a private room or an entire place.

 - What to charge?
 Figuring out what you should charge per night shouldn't be too hard as Airbnb will give you a suggested nightly rate based on the number of rooms you have, amenities, location, season and prices of listings near you.
 Often you can charge more than you'd think, and if you want, you can change your price at any time if you find you've under (or over) charged.
 Some will recommend using a dynamic pricing service that will set your rates dynamically based on demand, other listings in your area, etc.

-- Listing dates: Airbnb will allow you to setup specific dates for your rental, and modify your open dates at any time.
-You can even rent your house just one time if you want to – for example, if the super bowl is coming to town.
+- Listing dates: Airbnb will allow you to setup specific dates for your listing, and modify your open dates at any time.
+You can even list your house just one time if you want to – for example, if the Super Bowl is coming to town.